Technical Considerations

 On Operating with Turn Shorts

-Although isolated shorted turns are undesirable, their existence in a rotor winding does not necessarily indicate a cancerous condition.
-Generatortech estimates 50% of the rotors in operation may have one or more shorted turns.
-Rotor windings on new generators may have one or more shorted turns after a few stop-start cycles.
-If the shorted turns are not significantly affecting satisfactory operating conditions, no corrective actions should be taken.
-Periodically monitoring for shorted turns will help establish whether new turn shorts are developing and when corrective action should be taken.
+Although isolated shorted turns are undesirable, their existence in a rotor winding does not necessarily indicate a condition that needs to be repaired.
+Generatortech estimates 30% of the rotors in operation may have one or more shorted turns.
+Many rotors with turn shorts have no operational problems associated with those shorts.
+These “silent shorts” will raise the temperature of the rotor winding, which makes additional turn shorts more likely to develop, but if the condition is stable and the shorts are not affecting operation, then no corrective actions need be taken.
+Periodically monitoring for shorted turns will help establish whether new “silent” turn shorts are developing and when corrective action should be taken.
+If turn shorts are increasing, then repairs need to be considered, since this is a trend that gets worse over time, and problems with operation will eventually occur as turn short numbers increase.

 No Such Thing as Partial Shorted Turns